Shiitake Egg Skillet

 2. Add the sliced shiitake mushrooms in a single layer and cook for 4–5 minutes without stirring, letting them develop a golden sear on the underside.

-4. Crack the 4 eggs into a bowl and whisk lightly with a pinch of salt and pepper.
+4. Whisk the eggs in a bowl with a pinch of salt and pepper.

 5. Reduce heat to medium-low.
-Pour the eggs over the mushrooms and gently stir with a spatula, folding softly to create large, creamy curds — about 2 minutes.
+Pour the eggs over the mushroom and chickpea mixture and gently fold with a spatula to create large, creamy curds — about 2 minutes.
 Remove from heat while still slightly glossy.

 Notes

-• Don't overcrowd the shiitakes — they need space to brown rather than steam.
-If your pan is small, sear them in two batches.
+Don't overcrowd the shiitakes — they need space to brown rather than steam.
+Sear in two batches if your pan is small.

-• Use a non-stick pan to keep the oil amount low.
+• Use a non-stick pan to keep the oil amount minimal.

 Variations

-• Add spinach: Wilt a handful of baby spinach into the mushrooms before adding the eggs for extra greens.
+• Spinach boost: Wilt a handful of baby spinach into the mushrooms and chickpeas before adding the eggs.

-• Goat cheese version: Replace Parmesan with a crumble of soft goat cheese for a tangier finish.
+• Goat cheese version: Replace Parmesan with crumbled soft goat cheese for a tangier finish.

-• Mixed mushroom: Combine shiitake with cremini or oyster mushrooms for more depth of flavor.
+• Mixed mushroom: Combine shiitake with cremini or oyster mushrooms for more depth.

-• Poached eggs: Instead of scrambling, make two wells in the mushrooms and crack an egg into each, cover the pan and cook until whites are set but yolks remain runny.
+• Poached eggs: Make wells in the mushroom and chickpea mixture, crack eggs into each, cover and cook until whites set but yolks stay runny.

-• Leek addition: Sauté a small sliced leek with the mushrooms for a sweeter, milder base.
+• Leek addition: Sauté a small sliced leek with the mushrooms for a sweeter base.